deadfry42/pokedex-tracker/README.md

 # Pokedex tracker
-A simple and easy to use FOSS Pokedex tracker!
+A feature-rich, but still simple and easy to use pokedex tracker!

 > [!Note]
 > The website is available [here](https://pokedex-tracker.netlify.app)!